mxcl/PromiseKit/README.markdown

 });
 ```

-PromiseKit reads the response headers and tries to be helpful:
+PromiseKit reads the response headers and decodes the result you actually wanted (in a background thread):

 ```objc
 [NSURLConnection GET:@"http://example.com/some.json"].then(^(NSDictionary *json){